tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 * Using a `\` followed by a newline inside a string will continue the string on the next line without inserting a newline char into the string

 * Single quoted strings can contain double quotes and vice-versa
+* Triple quoted strings can contain either type of quote unless there are more than 2 consecutively or it is near the beginning or the end (i.e. when it is ambiguous where the string begins or ends)

+#### Raw string literals
+* always encode t